Purpose

 West Nile Virus

-West Nile virus (WNV) is a mosquito-borne disease (MBD) caused by a positive, single-stranded RNA virus belonging to the genus Flavivirus, in the Flaviviridae family.
-MNV is found in Africa, Europe, the Middle East, West Asia, and North America, including Canada.
+West Nile virus (WNV) is a mosquito-borne disease caused by a positive, single-stranded RNA virus belonging to the genus Flavivirus.
+Found in Africa, Europe, the Middle East, West Asia, and North America, WNV is maintained in an enzootic cycle involving a mosquito-bird-mosquito transmission.